Kozhi Koovuthu (1982 film): Production

 Kozhi Koovuthu is the directorial debut of Gangai Amaran.
-The title was suggested by his brother Ilaiyaraaja.
+The title was suggested by his brother Ilaiyaraaja, who suggested Amaran to take up direction as a career.
 It is also the acting debut of Viji.
-Editing was handled by B. Lenin.
+Editing was jointly handled by B. Lenin and V. T. Vijayan, although the song "Edho Moham Edho Dhagam" was edited exclusively by Vijayan using already shot montages as Lenin was unavailable.

 Soundtrack

 The music was composed by Ilaiyaraaja.
 The song "Edho Moham Edho Dhagam" is set in the Carnatic raga known as Nayaki, and "Poove Ilaiya Poove" is set to Sankarabharanam.
 "Annae Annae" is the only filmi song sung by Samuel Grubb.

-Reception
+Critical reception

-Jayamanmadhan of Kalki criticised Viji's performance and the film's resemblance to Alaigal Oivathillai (1981) in many parts, but appreciated the music.
+Thiraignani of Kalki criticised Viji's performance and the film's resemblance to Alaigal Oivathillai (1981) in many parts, but appreciated the music.
+Balumani of Anna reviewed the film more positively praising the acting of cast, music and cinematography.
 The film ran for over 300 days in theatres.